mateuszsrebniak/mateuszsrebniak/README.md

 - 👋 Hi, I’m @mateuszsrebniak
-- 👀 I’m interested in SQL and T/SQL
+- 👀 I’m interested in SQL, T/SQL and PLSQL
-- 🌱 I’m currently learning SQL and T/SQL
+- 🌱 I’m currently learning SQL and PLSQL
 - 💞️ I’m looking to collaborate as an intern/junior
 - 📫 How to reach me: mateuszsrebniak000@gmail.com